-- consider the effectiveness of the Authority's corporate governance arrangements, risk management arrangements, the control environment and associated anti-fraud and anti-corruption arrangements and seek assurance that action is being taken on risk-related issues identified by auditors and inspectors; - be satisfied that the Authority's assurance statements, including the Statement of Internal Control, properly reflect the risk environment and any actions required to improve it;
+- consider the effectiveness of the Authority's corporate governance arrangements, risk management arrangements, the control environment and associated anti-fraud and anti-corruption arrangements and seek assurance that action is being taken on risk-related issues identified by auditors and inspectors - be satisfied that the Authority's assurance statements, including the Statement of Internal Control, properly reflect the risk environment and any actions required to improve it - receive and consider (but not direct) internal audit's strategy, plan and monitor performance - receive and consider the external audit plan - review a summary of internal audits, the main issues arising, and seek assurance that action has been taken where necessary

-- receive and consider (but not direct) internal audit's strategy, plan and monitor performance; - receive and consider the external audit plan; - review a summary of internal audits, the main issues arising, and seek assurance that action has been taken where necessary; - receive and consider the annual report of internal audit; - consider the reports of external audit agencies, including the Annual Audit Letter; - ensure that there are effective relationships between external and internal audit, inspection agencies and other relevant bodies, and that the value of the audit process is actively promoted; - review the external auditor's opinions and reports to members, and monitor management action in response to the issues raised by external audit; and - make recommendations or comments to the Authority as appropriate. - 3.8 Arrangements exist to ensure compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.
-All reports are considered for legal issues before submission to members: - The Deputy Clerk is the Authority's designated Monitoring Officer and a protocol is in place with all Principal Officers, to safeguard the legality of all Authority activities. - The Authority maintains an Internal Audit Service, provided by Sunderland City Council.
+- receive and consider the annual report of internal audit - consider the reports of external audit and inspection agencies, including the Annual Audit Letter - ensure that there are effective relationships between external and internal audit, inspection agencies and other relevant bodies, and that the value of the audit process is actively promoted - review the external auditor's opinions and reports to members, and monitor management action in response to the issues raised by external audit, and - make recommendations or comments to the Authority as appropriate.

+3.8 Arrangements exist to ensure compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.
+All reports are considered for legal issues before submission to members:

+- The Deputy Clerk is the Authority's designated Monitoring Officer and a protocol is in place with all Principal Officers, to safeguard the legality of all Authority activities - The Authority maintains an Internal Audit Service, provided by Sunderland City Council.
 An independent annual review of its effectiveness is undertaken which concluded that it operated in accordance with professional standards.
-Internal audit work is planned on the basis of risk. - 3.9 Arrangements for whistle-blowing and for receiving and investigating complaints from the public are in place and are well publicised: - The Authority is committed to establishing and maintaining effective reporting arrangements to ensure that, where an individual, whether an employee of the Authority, a Member, or any member of the public, has serious concerns regarding the conduct of any aspect of the Authority's business, they can do so through a variety of avenues, promptly and in a straight forward way.
+Internal audit work is planned on the basis of risk.

+3.9 Arrangements for whistle-blowing and for receiving and investigating complaints from the public are in place and are well publicised:

-- The framework in place to ensure the aims of this Policy are met are set out in the Whistle Blowing arrangements which are included in the Employees' Code of Conduct.
-Members of the public currently raise issues through the Compliments, Comments and Complaints procedure and there is also a whistle blowing policy and procedure for members of the public. - Monitoring records held by the Deputy Clerk on behalf of Members, and the Chief Fire Officer on behalf of staff and members of the public reveal that the whistle blowing arrangements are being used, and that the Authority is responding appropriately.
+- The Authority is committed to establishing and maintaining effective reporting arrangements to ensure that, where an individual, whether an employee of the Authority, a Member, or any member of the public, has serious concerns regarding the conduct of any aspect of the Authority's business, they can do so through a variety of avenues, promptly and in a straight forward way - The framework in place to ensure the aims of this policy are met are set out in the 'Whistle Blowing Policy Arrangements' procedure for Authority staff.
+Members of the public currently raise issues through the Compliments, Comments and Complaints procedure and there is also a whistle blowing policy and procedure for members of the public - Monitoring records held by the Deputy Clerk on behalf of Members, and the Chief Fire Officer on behalf of staff and members of the public reveal that the whistle blowing arrangements are being used, and that the

+Authority is responding appropriately.
 The whistle blowing arrangements have assisted with the maintenance of a strong regime of internal control.